Ensembl/ensembl-website-help-and-docs/README.md

 # How to integrate videos into content

-## Option 1: Add a related video file
+## Option 1: Add a markdown file with video data
 - Add a markdown file in the `docs/video` folder.
 - Format it similarly to other files in this folder.
-- add `related-video` metadata field in the frontmatter yaml of appropriate markdown files (see `docs/article/select-a-species.md` for the reference).
+- Add the `related-video` metadata field in the frontmatter of appropriate markdown files (see `docs/article/select-a-species.md` as example).

 **Important** Please note that the video appearing on Ensembl website will be embedded in an iframe.
 Youtube is very particular about its links — urls for videos embedded in iframes should end in `/embed/:id` rather than in `/watch?v=:id`.
 To get the correct url from youtube, click on `Share`, then `Embed`.
 What you want, is just the content of the `src` attribute of the code for the iframe.

 **Note:** We are currently supporting only one video per article using this approach.
-This is a limitation that we probably should address.
+This is a limitation that we will be able to overcome if needed.

 ## Option 2: Simply add iframe html code in the markdown file
 This is an example of using an escape hatch when authoring markdown files.
 If you do not need to associate any metadata with a video, but simply want to add it inside your article, you can do so by adding raw `iframe` html element inside the body of your article.
 For example: